BBO-repo/ros-exercise/README.md

 ### Install and run the POLARIS GEM e2 simulator
 Installing the [POLARIS GEM e2 simulator](https://gitlab.engr.illinois.edu/gemillins/POLARIS_GEM_e2) was straight forward following the official instruction.<br>

-Open a terminal in your container and make your ROS worspace directory `gem_ws`:
+Open a terminal in your container and make your ROS worspace directory, in our case `gem_ws`:
 ```
 mkdir -p /workspace/gem_ws/src
 cd /workspace/gem_ws/src